 The stock composition results indicate that almost all of the Chinook salmon samples successfully genotyped from the bycatch of the 2019 GOA rockfish CV trawl fishery originated from regions South and East of the Alaska Peninsula (99%), primarily from West Coast US (69%), and British Columbia (22%) regions (Appendix 2).
-When comparing stock estimates across all years (2013-2019), regions South and East of the Alaska Peninsula consistently accounted for over 99% of the bycatch (Fig. 20).
+When comparing stock estimates across all years (2013-2019), regions South and East of the Alaska Peninsula consistently accounted for over 99% of the bycatch (Fig. 18).
 In 2019, Coastal Southeast Alaska region's contribution was smaller (2%) than any previous years, which ranged from 5% to 11%.
 For the two highest contributing regions, British Columbia and West Coast US, the relative proportions in 2019 were most similar to those in 2014 and 2015, and differed slightly from the estimates in 2013, 2016, 2017 and 2018.

-Temporal differences were also examined in the 2019 rockfish fishery for early (statistical weeks 18-31), May (a subset of Early), and late (statistical weeks 38-46) time periods.
-(Appendix 4; Figs. 20, 21 and 22).
-Early season stock compositions were similar to the May stock compositions which is when the greatest abundance of Chinook salmon bycatch occurred (Appendix 3).
-When comparing early and May versus late, the West Coast US fish made up a higher proportion early, while British Columbia increases in the late season (Appendix 3; Figs. 21 and 22).
-This pattern of a greater proportion of West Coast US fish earlier in the season with an increase of British Columbia fish late in the season also holds true for previous (2013-18) years, (Appendix 4; Figs. 21 and 22).
+Temporal differences were also examined in the 2019 rockfish fishery for early (statistical weeks 18-31), May and late (statistical weeks 38-46) time periods.
+(Appendix 4; Figs. 19 and 20).
+Early season stock compositions were similar to the May which is when the greatest abundance of Chinook salmon bycatch occurred (Appendix 3).
+When comparing early and May versus late, the West Coast US fish are more abundant early, while British Columbia increases in the late season (Appendix 3; Figs. 21 and 22).
+This pattern of greater abundance of West Coast US fish earlier in the season with an increase of British Columbia fish late in the season also holds true for previous (2013-18) years, (Appendix 4; Figs. 21 and 22).